 DSPy¶

-semantix integrates with DSPy (v2.6+) by providing reward functions and metric functions compatible with dspy.Refine, dspy.BestOfN, and dspy.Evaluate.
+semantix integrates with DSPy (v2.6+) by providing reward and metric functions that are compatible with dspy.Refine, dspy.BestOfN, dspy.Evaluate, and optimizers like dspy.MIPROv2 — running locally on a quantized NLI model, with no API calls and ~15 ms per evaluation.

 Install¶